nrjvarshney/qa-model/README.md

 ```
 Then select the top 2 predictions and use another albert-xxlarge-v2 model on this new 2 way classification task.

-second albert-xxlarge-v2 model with the same parameter as the first one.
+For the second albert-xxlarge-v2 model use the same parameter as the first one.